CezarFlorinel/PokedexReactNativeApp/App functionality.md

 - [ ] Dark mode support (making use of theming).
 - [ ] Pokémon list is paginated and infinite scroll is used.
 - [ ] Clean Typescript: no use of `any`, typecasting `as SomeType`, or TS ignore comments.
-- [ ] Pixel Perfect Design on either iOS or Android.
+- [-] Pixel Perfect Design on either iOS or Android.  == Chose Android, and i would say it is 95%
 - [ ] No bugs, console errors and use of console.log.
 - [ ] Added [localizations](https://docs.expo.dev/guides/localization/) for the app.
 - [ ] Adds Pokémon Battle Feature.